 Chromat was one of my favorite shows at NYFW.
 They saw a need in the fashion industry and provided body suits for all.
 Their designs could be worn as swimsuits, or as a bodysuit under pants, a skirt, or shorts.
 The inclusivity that the brand expressed through their selection of unconventional models was incredible.
 A variety of body types, races, and ages walked the runway for their SS19 collection.
 The show was very impressive with music, electric blue water-like wave patterns projected on the back wall and participation from the spectators.
 Everyone was thrilled to be there and the energy in the show was palpable.
 People were clapping and screaming when an albino model, an amputee model, and a plus sized model walked onto the runway in their skin-tight body suits, and swim caps.

-It’s so essential to have representation and role models for young men and women to identify with.
+It’s so essential to have diversity, representation, and role models for young men and women to identify with.
 It’s important to open up the conversation and provide a space for voices and stories from a variety of backgrounds (watch the danger of a single story).
 So thank you Chromat!

 Check out video clips from the Chromat show on my Instagram stories under “NYFW”.
 Do you have examples of other brands empowering social change through fashion?
 Comment below!